 Phone WiFi calling is a feature specific to your handset device.
 All iPhones available on Xfinity’s network have this feature.
 Turn on WiFi calling in your phone’s Settings (see this article for details).
 Phone WiFi calling lets you make phone calls in places where you don’t have cellular service, so if your home has some cellphone dead spots, you can still make calls.
 However, you can also use it when you are outside your cellular provider’s network, and avoid roaming charges.

 This is particularly handy for making calls when you are abroad.
-With Xfinity, WiFi calling is free when you call U.S. numbers from anywhere in the world.
-Additionally, you can call international numbers over WiFi only, but to avoid any International long-distance rates, set your phone to airplane mode and check that WiFi is turned on.
+With Xfinity Mobile, WiFi calling is free when you call U.S. numbers from anywhere in the world.

 Should I enable WiFi calling?